aws-samples/amazon-chime-pstn-audio-with-amazon-lex/README.md

 yarn run start
 ```

 This will start a local server that can be accessed at `http://localhost:3000`.
 You will need to create an account with Cognito using an email address before signing in.
-After the Lex Bot has processed the call will be sent to this phone and can be answered to establish two-way communication between the PSTN caller and the SIP agent.
+After the Amazon Lex Bot has processed the call will be sent to this phone and can be answered to establish two-way communication between the PSTN caller and the SIP agent.

-#### Cleanup
+### Cleanup

 ```
 yarn destroy
 ```

+## Notes

+This demo is powered by Amazon Lex.
+Use of Amazon Lex is subject to the AWS Service Terms, including the terms specific to the AWS Machine Learning and Artificial Intelligence Services.
+Standard Amazon Lex charges apply.
+For more pricing information, please refer to [Amazon Lex streaming conversation pricing](https://aws.amazon.com/lex/pricing/).

+Be sure to cleanup your deployment when finished as charges may apply for the resources deployed, and will continue to be charged if you do not remove them.